lehai-ml/PRScs/README.md

+# How to use

+Download the git repository.

+Make sure the following files are present:

 # PRS-CS

 **PRS-CS** is a Python based command line tool that infers posterior SNP effect sizes under continuous shrinkage (CS) priors